sst/sst/www/docs/constructs/Function.about.md

-A construct for a Lambda Function that allows you to [develop your it locally](live-lambda-development.md).
+A construct for a Lambda Function that allows you to [develop it locally](live-lambda-development.md).
 Supports JS, TypeScript, Python, Golang, and C#.
 It also applies a couple of defaults:

 - Sets the default memory setting to 1024MB.
 - Sets the default Lambda function timeout to 10 seconds.